flcamarao/flcamarao.github.io/_portfolio/customs.md

 <h2>ACKNOWLEDGEMENT</h2>

-This project was done with my Sub Learning Team, Allan Geronimo and Frances Divina Egango.
+I completed this project with my Sub Learning Team, which consisted of Frances Divina Egango and Allan Geronimo.